t3n0/transfer-matrix-method/README.md

 The tool requires a file `<my_input_file>` in `json` format.
 An example of this is given in [input.txt](./input.txt) and a thorough description of the `json` (key, value) pairs is given in [here](not-yet).

+The software will (in order):
+- initialise the optical constants of the selected materials
+- initialise the amplitudes of the incident electric fields
+- construct the heterostructures (layers) given in input
+- compute reflection, transmission, absorption coefficients (and more)
+- output the data to the destination folders

 ### Python package usage